jrmi/ricochet.js/Readme.md

 To delete the file identified by `filename`.

-### RRPC
+### SPC

 This should be the most unobvious part.
-This is a remote procedure call where remote procedure are stored in another place configured in `.env` file.
-You can store the remote function alongside with your frontend to allow easy deployment.
+This is a remote procedure call like where remote procedures are hosted on "Referer" or urel pointed by "X-SPC-Host" header.
+You can (should) store the remote function alongside with your frontend to allow easy deployment.

 Scripts should contains a `main` function that is called.
-The function cann return a value that is returned to the caller.
+The function can return a value that is returned to the caller.

 #### ANY on /execute/:functionName/:id?